lgorissen/SIGSpringBoot101/lab 6/README.md

 ## Goal:
-In this lab you will access a Postgress DB from your SpringBoot REST web service.
+In this lab you will access a Postgress DB from your Spring Boot REST web service.

 ## Steps:
-- [todo: outline the steps of this lab]
+- The Lab starts with a provided Spring Boot REST web service
+- Run a PostgreSQL DataBase and web interface Adminer in Docker containers
+- Configure the web service project for JPA and PostgreSQL support
+- Implement repositories
+- Implement business logic
+- Run and Test